juhasev/sample-ninja-help/help-registration-reports.md

 ### Sources tab
 Provides details which recruitment sources are the most active in the past month.

-> Source statistics includes everybody who started the registration survey
+> Source statistics are calculated using all registration surveys starts.

 ### Devices tab
-Provides information of all devices visiting the registration survey.
+Provides device information of all the registeted and confirmed panelists.

 > Device statistics only include confirmed panelists.